ivarmlee11/page_element_toggler/README.md

 1. Clone this repository or download the zip file.

 2. Find the location of the download and move into the root of the folder.
+You may need to unzip it first.

 3. Open Chrome.